KnowPulse-KnowledgeBase/howto-store-raw-phenotypic-data-in-KnowPulse/index.md

 # A short list of items researchers will learn in this lesson.
 learn:
 - "How to set up a project on KnowPulse to host your data."
-- "How to enter your data into data collection spreadsheet."
+- "How to enter raw phenotypic data into a data collection spreadsheet."
 - "How to backup and upload raw phenotypic data files."
 - "How to view and download data files."